 How often will we meet?

-I meet with clients at least once a week at a time that is reserved solely for you.
-I know therapy can be a big commitment of time, energy, and money, and weekly sessions are much more effective at establishing our relationship and building momentum towards your treatment goals.
+Sessions are at least once a week at a time that is reserved solely for you.
+We know therapy can be a big commitment of time, energy, and money, and weekly sessions are much more effective at establishing the relationship and building momentum towards your treatment goals.
 We can consider stepping down to less frequent sessions later on in treatment.

 Will we only talk about food and body image?

-Our relationship to food and body intersects with many other areas of our life, and I consider whatever you bring in to session to be relevant for us to explore together.
+Our relationship to food and body intersects with many other areas of our life, and we consider whatever you bring in to session to be relevant for us to explore together.

 What is your treatment style?

-I use an integrated approach that draws on Feminist Therapy, Relational Therapy, Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Mindfulness-based techniques, amongst other influences.
+Both Jenny and Michelle use an integrated approach that draws on Feminist Therapy, Relational Therapy, Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, and Mindfulness-based techniques, amongst other influences.
 This entails identifying the present-day thoughts and behaviors keeping you stuck and exploring some of the earlier life experiences that may have shaped these patterns in order to foster sustainable change.

 Will you help me lose weight?

-I am a Health At Every Size practitioner, which means I do not support intentional weight loss because of the physical and emotional harm caused by dieting.
-I take a weight-neutral approach to health which shifts the focus to those health promoting behaviors that will improve your embodied experience regardless of the number on the scale.
-I empathize deeply with the desire to lose weight given the pressures of diet culture and the stigma experienced by individuals in larger bodies, and we can explore all of this together in session.
+We are Health At Every Size practitioners, which means we do not support intentional weight loss because of the physical and emotional harm caused by dieting.
+We take a weight-neutral approach to health which shifts the focus to those health promoting behaviors that will improve your embodied experience regardless of the number on the scale.
+We empathize deeply with the desire to lose weight given the pressures of diet culture and the stigma experienced by individuals in larger bodies, and can explore all of this together in session.

 How long are sessions?

 Individual therapy sessions are 50 minutes.
-If you arrive late our session will still end on time in order to respect the time of the next client.
+If you arrive late your session will still end on time in order to respect the time of the next client.

 What is your cancellation policy?